Here’s a look at the life of the late former Iraqi dictator Saddam Hussein.

 December 16, 1998 - Great Britain and the United States launch air strikes against Iraq.
 The attack, called Operation Desert Fox, is in response to Iraq’s refusal to cooperate with United Nations weapons inspectors.

-September 19, 2002 - Iraqi Foreign Minister Naji Sabri delivers a letter to the U.N. from Saddam Hussein stating that Iraq has no chemical, nuclear, or biological weapons.
+September 19, 2002 - Iraqi Foreign Minister Naji Sabri delivers a letter to the UN from Hussein stating that Iraq has no chemical, nuclear, or biological weapons.

 October 15, 2002 - Hussein is re-elected to a seven-year term with 100% of the Iraqi vote, according to the Iraqi government.

-February 26, 2003 - CBS airs Dan Rather's interview with Hussein on "60 Minutes II," in which he offers to debate President George W. Bush on a live global satellite broadcast.
+February 26, 2003 - CBS airs Dan Rather’s interview with Hussein on “60 Minutes II,” in which he offers to debate President Bush on a live global satellite broadcast.

 March 19, 2003 - The second Gulf War begins, code named Operation Iraqi Freedom.